ClementNerma/NightOS/docs/specs/applications/context.md

 - Ambiant informations (1 byte)
   - Bit 0: set if the application is starting for the very first time since it was installed
   - Bit 1: set if the application is starting for the very first time for this specific user
-  - Bit 2: set if the application is starting for the very first time as this main or domain service
+  - Bit 2: set if the application is starting for the very first time as this main or scoped service
   - Bit 3: set if the application is starting for the first time after an update
   - Bit 4: set if other instances of this application are running
 - Special assignment information (1 byte)